fact-project/fact-tools/src/site/markdown/stdAnalysis/standardAnalysis.md

 The standard analysis xml files are:

+__examples/stdAnalysis/data/analysis.xml:__

-- examples/stdAnalysis/data/analysis.xml: Analysis of real data files in unzipped, or gzipped .zfits or .fits file format
+> Analysis of real data files in unzipped, or gzipped .fits file format

+> If you want to read .zfits files you need to use the `fact.io.zfits.ZFitsStream`

+__examples/stdAnalysis/mc/analysis_mc.xml:__

-- examples/stdAnalysis/mc/analysis_mc.xml: Same as above except for simulated data
+> Same as above except for simulated data

 The two .xml files follow the same structure, the differences are explained in the next subsection.

-The upper part defines the pathes to the different input files (raw data file, drs file, tracking file, source file) and the url to the default settings files (settings.properties,integralGainFile,pixelDelayFile).
+The upper part defines the pathes to the different input files (raw data file, drs file, tracking file, source file) and the url to the [default settings](./standardSettings.html) files (settings.properties,integralGainFile,pixelDelayFile).
 Than the stream and the process is defined.

 The process contains of 6 different steps, each with an own xml file, which can be found in the classpath (src/main/resources/...):

+__/default/data/prevEventAndSkip.xml:__
-- /default/data/prevEventAndSkip.xml: The startcell information are stored for the processing of the following events and all non data trigger are skipped
+ > The startcell information are stored for the processing of the following events and all non data trigger are skipped

+__/default/data/calibration.xml:__
-- /default/data/calibration.xml: Several Calibration tasks are performed (Drs calibration, Jump- and Spike removal, Drstime calibration, Bad pixel interpolation )
+ > Several Calibration tasks are performed (Drs calibration, Jump- and Spike removal, Drstime calibration, Bad pixel interpolation )

+__/default/data/extraction.xml:__
-- /default/data/extraction.xml: The number of cherenkov photons per pixel and their arrival time are extracted.
+ > The number of cherenkov photons per pixel and their arrival time are extracted.
 Also the saturation handling is performed

+__/default/data/cleaning.xml:__
-- /default/data/cleaning.xml: The TwoLevelTimeNeighbor cleaning is performed
+ > The TwoLevelTimeNeighbor cleaning is performed

+__/default/data/parameterCalc.xml:__
-- /default/data/parameterCalc.xml: All source independent parameters are calculated (see list of parameters)
+ > All source independent parameters are calculated (see list of parameters)

+__/default/data/sourceParameter.xml:__
-- /default/data/sourceParameter.xml: All source dependent parameters are calculated (see list of parameters)
+ > All source dependent parameters are calculated (see list of parameters)

+You can output all the important parameters by uncommenting the `fact.io.RootASCIIWriter`.

-## Differences between zfits,mc
+## Differences between real- and simulated data

-- Differences  simulated data (monte carlos) vs measured data:
+Differences  simulated data (monte carlos) vs measured data:

 - the settings file for the mc and the defaultIntegralGain file is used
 - for each step the corresponding mc version of the xml files is included
 - the prevEventsAndSkip file is not used
 - there is no jump removal and drs time calibration for mc
 - there is no correct pixel delays for the mc
 - the source position is not calculated from auxiliary files, but from columns in the mc-fits files

 ## Customized Analysis

 If you want to customize your analysis (for example change settings) you can start with the standard analysis files and extend them.
-You can overwrite every property read from the settings.properties file, by writing a <property name="name" value="value" />  line behind the <properties url="classpath:/default/settings_mc.properties" /> line:
+You can overwrite every property read from the settings.properties file, by writing a `<property name="name" value="value" />`  line behind the `<properties url="classpath:/default/settings_mc.properties" />`
+line:

 For example changing the cleaning level: